insin/newforms/docs/validation.rst

   ``ValidationError``.

-* The ``validate()`` method on a Field handles field-specific validation that is not suitable for a validator, It takes a value that has been coerced to the correct datatype and throws a ``ValidationError`` on any error.
+* The ``validate()`` method on a Field handles field-specific validation that is not suitable for a validator.
+It takes a value that has been coerced to the correct datatype and throws a ``ValidationError`` on any error.
   This method does not return anything and shouldn't alter the value.
 You should override it to handle validation logic that you can't or don't